graphery/grapper-doc/src/reference/methods.md

 # Methods

-In Graphane, methods are powerful tools for handling data transformation, event handling, and accessing and manipulating SVG elements and configurations.
+In Grapper, methods are powerful tools for handling data transformation, event handling, and accessing and manipulating SVG elements and configurations.
 These methods are defined with the keyword `function` within the **`<script type="methods">`** tag and provide essential logic for interacting into the `grapper-view`.